BernhardSchlegel/SQL-dumper/README.md

 - `sqlPath`: Path to a folder holding all .SQL files that will be executed, e.g. `"C:\path\to\folder\with\sql\files\"`
 - `outPath`: Path to a folder, where the .CSV will be dumped, e.g. `"C:\path\to\csv\"`
-- `user`: Your username to access the database, if in doubt sorrounded by `""`, e.g. `"myusername"`
+- `user`: Your username to access the database, if in doubt surrounded by `""`, e.g. `"myusername"`
 - `pass`: Your password to access the database, e.g. `"123myPassword"`
 - `jdbc`: The `JDBC` connection string to establish the connection, e.g. `"jdbc:oracle:thin:@sdwh.company.com:1333:sdwh"`

-The outputted CSVs will be placed in a sub directory following the convention `YYYY_MM_DD` and be named after the SQL script file in the input dir (`myScript.SQL` will lead to a resultsfile named `myScript.CSV`)
+The outputted CSV files will be saved to a sub directory of `outpath` following the convention `YYYY_MM_DD\` and be named after the SQL script file in the input directory (`myScript.SQL` will lead to a resultfile named `myScript.CSV`).

-# extended SQL
+## extended SQL

 The following "extended SQL" commands are supported.
-Since being hidden as a comment (indicated by `--`, which is mandatory), the SQL files are still executable by every other .SQL Tool (like the Oracle SQL Developer).
+Since being hidden as a comment (indicated by `--`, which is mandatory), the SQL files are still executable by every other SQL Tool (like the Oracle SQL Developer).
 Extended SQL is likely used in the `WHERE` clause of your SQL script.

-All subquery results will be concatenated into the same, output CSV file.
+All subquery results will be concatenated into a single, output CSV file.

 The use of extended SQL is completely **optional**.
 Querying standard SQL will work, too.